 At its heart Garden for a Changing Climate asks participants to consider our relationship to a changing climate and asks: What does climate change mean to the lives we live here in our city?
 How will the lives of humans, plants, animals, insects, and other species change or be altered?
 What unexpected opportunities to restructure a more just world may be provided with these changes?
 What are we hopeful about in re-shaping our futures?
 Garden for a Changing Climate aims to encourage citizen science and bring new sense-based awareness to the often times imperceptible issue of climate change.
 Reconnecting our sensitivities with nature’s shifts in time and space can help us understand the new paths being made in this quickly changing world—and give us a compass by which to chart our own way forward, together.

 Jenny Kendler is an interdisciplinary artist, environmental activist, naturalist and wild forager who lives in Chicago and elsewhere.
 She is currently the first Artist-in-Residence with Natural Resources Defense Council (NRDC), and stewards the non-profit artist residency ACRE, as Vice President of the Board.
-Kendler’s work has been exhibited nationally & internationally at museums and biennials.
-She holds a BFA from The Maryland Institute College of Art and an MFA from The School of the Art Institute of Chicago.
+Kendler’s work has been exhibited nationally and internationally at museums and biennials.
+She holds a BFA from the Maryland Institute College of Art and an MFA from the School of the Art Institute of Chicago

 This collaborative, community engaged project is funded by the Humanities Without Walls consortium based at the Illinois program for Research in the Humanities at the University of Illinois at Urbana-Champaign.
 The Humanities Without Walls consortium is funded by a grant from the Andrew W. Mellon Foundation.
 Partners in producing the project are artist Jenny Kendler, curator; Lorelei Stewart, Director, Gallery 400; art historian and educator Hannah Higgins at UIC; education researcher and science educator Noah Weeth-Feinstein at UW-Madison; PhD and Masters students; scientists; and community activists.